Blake-Mango/Macropad/README.md

 1. Put the KB2040 into **UF2 bootloader mode**.
 2. Drag and drop the `hyperion` firmware file onto the device.
 3. The board will reboot automatically.

+I will soon be makeing a case for this but for now it doesnt have one give me a day or two.